Vernee Watson-Johnson: Career

-She guest starred as Janice on Peacock's dramatic Fresh Prince reimagining Bel-Air in its ninth episode.
+She guest starred as Helen on Peacock's dramatic Fresh Prince reimagining Bel-Air in its ninth episode.
+She plays Gabby’s (Jessica Williams) mother on the Apple TV+ show Shrinking.

 Personal life

 Watson-Johnson has been married twice.
 Her first marriage was to Joe Duckett from 1976 until 1977, and was last married to photographer Van Johnson from 1979 to 1991.
 Watson-Johnson has a daughter named Sunde Jinia Johnson (b.
 1983) and a son named Josh (b.
 1987) with Johnson.
 In 2005, Watson-Johnson was a witness in Michael Jackson's child molestation trial.